KasperKnop/WEB1/docs/07-second-project.md

 !!! tip "Tips"
     - The projects will be discussed at the exam.
 Focus on applying what you’ve learned to make it easier to explain and showcase your skills.
 A more interesting project might lead to a more interesting discussion.
     - Provide helpful validation feedback: Indicate errors clearly, and if possible, offer hints on how to fix them.
 Instant feedback reduces frustration.
-    - Put yourself in the users’ shoes: Consider their needs, background, and potential challenges when filling out your form.
+    - Put yourself in the shoes of the user: Consider their needs, background, and potential challenges when filling out your form.

 ## Submission📤